Do You Really Need A Multivitamin?

 Are personalized vitamins worth it?

-For shits and giggles, I went over to the Persona website and filled out their assessment.
+I went over to the Persona website and filled out their assessment.
 It was really thorough, asking me if I have everything from mood disorders to sinusitis and what medications I’m taking.

 It also asked if I have ‘adrenal fatigue symptoms’, saying that “adrenal fatigue is related to overworked adrenal glands producing too little hormones.
 This can cause tiredness, trouble sleeping, salt and sugar cravings, and digestive problems.”

 Whatever.
-That’s such crap.
+That’s such garbage.

 I have a varied, healthy diet, so I indicated that on the form.
 I also said I’m interested in ‘overall wellness,’ energy, and immune support.